Category

 In Aunt Bea I write about the importance of marrying your favorite eating plan that you can live with forever.
 I like to think of my eating plan like this: I love my backyard and its fence (that keeps the coyotes out); but you should know that my neighbor has a sparkling, gorgeous, well-maintained pool.

-Still, I know that I can’t hop my fence, help myself to my neighbor’s collection of pool floats, and kick back for a beautiful (SPF) day in the sun.
+Even though the pool looks inviting, I know that I can’t hop my fence, help myself to my neighbor’s collection of pool floats, and kick back for a beautiful (SPF) day in the sun.

 An eating plan is like a fence, it constrains our choices and sets us up for a long-term success.
 Do I have a preferred eating plan that I’m pushing?
 Nope, not even a little.
 Some of us need to be gluten-free, some plant-based and others Keto.
 What plan you choose is between you and your doctor.
 Once you’ve chosen your eating plan, expect to keep it forever.
 One of the most negative things to come out of the diet culture is that a new weight loss plan is being pushed every two years.
 This is not in our best interest, it only benefits the companies.
 Find an eating plan you like, and use it as you’d use a fence around your backyard.